Skip to content

 • two parameters (appid and apikey)

-The API key identifies and authenticates request to access SlashDB on behalf of certain SlashDB user.
-The API key has to be sent either in header or in query string of each request.
+The API key has to be sent either in the request header or in the query string of each request.

 The API key is configured in User Configuration.

-Single parameter API key
+Single Parameter API Key

 curl -i 'http://localhost/db/Chinook2.json' \